Hindås: History

 The sports venue was opened on 26 May 1927 by Ivar Berger, a lawyer of Gothenburg.
 Two boys from the field played an opening match.

 Hindås is high and used to be snow-proof.
 Therefore, the resort was a popular winter getaway for Westerners and one of Sweden's major backhoppers.
 There are two bounces in the vicinity of the hotel Hindåsgården.
 Since the spring of 2015, the Erik Boströms Foundation has been working for the preservation of the jumps.
 The big jumpback built in concrete in 1932 is a landmark for Hindås and collection in progress to organize lighting of the slope.

-During Hindå's peak as a tourist resort, there were at least twelve hotels and guesthouses.
+During Hindås's peak as a tourist resort, there were at least twelve hotels and guesthouses.
 There are now two left, Hindåsgården (former Idrottsgården) and Hjortviken (formerly Hindås Hotell and then Turisthotell).
 Hindås Sanatorium and Turisthotell opened in 1906 and was then Northern Europe's largest wooden hotel.
 This large building burned down in 1935 and the year before, Idrettsgården had burned down.
 Both hotels were rebuilt but not as wooden buildings.